-This paper examines the applicability of global graph-search techniques to realistic trajectory optimization problems for generalaviation applications.
+This paper examines the applicability of global graph-search techniques to realistic trajectory optimization problems for General Aviation applications.
 A central element of our model is the inclusion of acceleration-dependent cost, which accounts for passenger comfort (or riding qualities) and pilot workload.
-The complexity of the suggested algorithms was examined with respect to the goal of obtaining computation times that allow the use of the algorithm for onboard trajectory planning, namely, in the subminute area.
+The complexity of the suggested algorithms was examined with respect to the goal of obtaining computation times that allow the use of the algorithm for on-board trajectory planning, namely in the sub-minute area.
 Our results indicate that this goal is indeed feasible, by combining the computational acceleration methods that were considered.

-Global-search techniques enjoy some distinct advantages.
-The basic Dijkstra algorithm indeed performs an exhaustive search over all possible paths and consequently obtains the globally optimal solution (up to the discretization error introduced in the discrete model setup).
-Even the reduced-state and other suboptimal acceleration schemes that were proposed perform an exhaustive search in Cartesian space, although with some restrictions on angular configurations.
-As a consequence, these algorithms do not need initialization with a candidate path or multiple runs with different initial condition, but rather obtain their best estimate for the global solution after a single run.
-Unstructured hard constraints that can induce multiple local optima, such as forbidden flight zones, are easily accommodated and merely reduce the search space.
-Moreover, the suggested algorithms are finite in nature, namely, they terminate with their solution after a finite number of steps.
-Thus, the computation time can be strictly bounded, and the question of convergence does not arise at all.

-The reduction to a graph-search problem is obtained by discretizing the state space at some finite resolution.
+Global search techniques enjoy some distinct advantages.
+The basic Dijkstra algorithm indeed performs an exhaustive search over all possible paths, and consequently obtains the globally optimal solution (up to the discretization error introduced in the discrete model setup).
+Even the reducedstate and other sub-optimal acceleration schemes that were proposed perform an exhaustive search in Cartesian space, although with some restrictions on angular configurations.
+As a consequence these algorithms do not need initialization with a candidate path or multiple runs with different initial condition, but rather obtain their best estimate for the global solution after a single run.
+Unstructured hard constraints that may induce multiple local optima, such as forbidden flight zones, are easily accommodated and merely reduce the search space.
+Moreover, the suggested algorithms are finite in nature, namely they terminate with their solution after a finite number of steps.
+Thus, the computation time can be strictly bounded, and the question of convergence does not arise at The reduction to a graph-search problem is obtained by discretizing the state space at some finite resolution.
 The selected resolution will obviously have a major impact on the accuracy of the obtained solution, as well as on computation time.
-We have outlined here some basic considerations that can lead to an appropriate choice of resolution for the intended application, so that the quantitative qualities of the continuous model are retained.
+We have outlined here some basic considerations that may lead to an appropriate choice of resolution for the intended application, so that the quantitative qualities of the continuous model are retained.

 Many issues remain for further research.
-It would obviously be useful to obtain a theoretical handle on the approximation errors of the proposed algorithms, both those introduced as a result of the finite grid discretization and those that are caused by the suboptimality of the accelerated search algorithms.
+It would obviously be useful to obtain a theoretical handle on the approximation errors of the proposed algorithms, both those introduced due to the finite grid discretization, and those that are due to the sub-optimality of the accelerated search algorithms.
 These should be accompanied by additional numerical experimentation.
-It would also be interesting to compare the results obtained here with standard solvers based on nonlinear programming, using direct or indirect methods.
-It should be appreciated, however, that these algorithms are essentially local in nature, so that they might not be suitable for problems with multiple local minima.
-The combination of globalsearch methods with local refinement using other (local) algorithms poses another potentially interesting topic that requires further inquiry.
+It would also be interesting to compare the results obtained here with standard solvers based on Nonlinear Programming, using direct or indirect methods.
+It should be appreciated, however, that these algorithms are essentially local in nature, so that they may not be suitable for problems with multiple local minima.
+The combination of global search methods with local refinement using other (local) algorithms poses another potentially interesting that requires further inquiry.

-The graph-search algorithms themselves can obviously be further enhanced.
-For example, the search can proceed simultaneously from both ends of the trajectory and terminate when these two parts meet.
+The graph search algorithms themselves may obviously be further enhanced.
+For example, the search may proceed simultaneously from both ends of the trajectory, and terminate when these two parts meet.
 The effect of this and other possible enhancements should be evaluated empirically.